Serena Williams vs. Maria Sharapova: We Have NOT Come a Long Way Baby

 Just as Johnson stood in the boxing arena embodying black hopes and Jeffries stood there with him in 1908 as the “Great White Hope” embodying white desires and white anxiety, in 2004 Williams stood on Wimbledon’s center court embodying black hopes, while Sharapova stood opposing her on the other side of the court, as the Nouveaux “great white hope.”
 Sharapova emerged victorious that day, calming white anxiety and fulfilling white hopes.
 However, this is not to suggest that Sharapova herself plays tennis to affirm any kind of racial superiority, she is a fierce competitor who is playing for her own reward.

-Serena’s father Richard Williams claims it was watching the winner of a tennis tournament receive a large prize check on television that inspired him to train his daughters Venus and Serena to be tennis players.
-He most likely was not naive enough to believe that when his daughters arrived in the predominantly white tennis world, as two dark-complexioned black girls from Compton, California, with braided hair adorned with beads that they were going to be solely judged by the contents of their character and the quality of their backhands.
-Race is an inescapable, integral, oppressive part of his daughters triumphant, yet to conclude story?
-Everyone has a legacy, some get a legacy they get to cash in on and others inherit a legacy that they have to overcome.
+Serena’s father Richard Williams claims it was watching the winner of a tennis tournament receive a large prize check on television that inspired him to start to train his daughters Venus and Serena to become tennis players.
+He most likely was not naive enough to believe that when his daughters arrived in the predominantly white tennis world, as two dark-complexioned black girls from Compton, California, with braided hair adorned with beads that they were going to be solely judged by the content of their character and the quality of their backhands.
+Race is an inescapable, integral, oppressive part of his daughters triumphant, yet to conclude story.
+Everyone has a legacy; some get a legacy they get to cash in on and others inherit a legacy that they have to overcome.

 Pingback: An Unintended, but Necessary, First Topic | Sistas Sports Swag